Flora009/M1_CaseStudy/README.md

 Since the technology evolution in Web 3.0 is growing fast, it is with no doubt that digital asset management facilities like crypto wallets will play a more and more important role in our future life.

+As one of the first movers and dominators in crypto wallet domain, imToken, once said to be the biggest Ethereum crypto wallet in the world, hasn't secured its place among numbers of strong competitors.
+It originated from China where it gained a large number of seed users in the beginning, but at the moment, the government has banned crypto-related currencies, applications and platforms in China.

 Key recommendations to imToken will include:
-* Enhance the basic foundations of the wallet product, including:
-  * Network and storage securities
-  * Support more cryptocurries
-  * Integration with more DApps
-  * Fasten the transaction speed and efficiency by employing new blockchain technologies

-As one of the first movers and dominators in crypto wallet domain, imToken, once said to be the biggest Ethereum crypto wallet in the world, hasn't secured its place among numbers of strong competitors.
-It originated from China where at the moment, the government has banned crypto applications and platforms.
+* Enhance network and storage security, fraud detection and  protections.
+Asset safety will always be the No.1 priority, especially in the tokenized world, one fraudulent transaction will cost the wallet owner lose all.
+Those who can protect clients' assets in a safe way will be much more likely to gain the market share.
+* Support for browser and make the APIs easier for other platforms/DApps to integrate with
+* More branding and marketing campaigns, e.g. the current marketing campaigns conducted by imToken 'Learn to Earn' gives the users free NFT tokens if the users can pass the quiz and get 100/100 points.
+Marketing activities and campaigns like this will not only educate the users understand more about the features and functions, but also will increase the trust and loyalty of the customers.

 ### Summary

-A more recent survey revealed that there are now 68.42 million blockchain wallet users (Blockchain.com, 2021).
-The number of blockchain wallet users is expected to further grow in 2022 as mobile accessibility improves rapidly.
+A more recent survey revealed that there are now 68.42 million blockchain wallet users.
+Crypto Market Sizing The cryptocurrency market size is expected to grow from USD 1.6 billion in 2021 to USD 2.2 billion by 2026, at a CAGR of 7.1%.

->"*We expect the number of global crypto owners to reach 1 billion by the end of 2022.
-The global crypto population has increased by +178% in 2021, rising from 106 million in January to 295 million in December.*"
->
->---*Crypto Market Sizing, January 2022*

-Furthermore, its acceptance in various markets and industries makes it more attractive to consumers who are increasingly concerned with privacy.
-Litigation has been slow to protect customers, and blockchain technology is an attractive solution with its relatively secure structure and distributed nature.

 Since 2016, imToken has served **14M+** users, with over **$500B** cryptocurrencies exchanged in over 150 countries & regions around the world.

->“*imToken has developed its product into one of the top crypto asset wallets in the world with such a sound reputation.
-We believe it will become a significant infrastructure for the tokenization manifesto, benefiting both the crypto economy and blockchain technology.
-We’re excited to back imToken.*”
->
->---*Young Guo, Partner at IDG Capital*

->"*In the next ten to twenty years, blockchain will revolutionize the financial industry on a global scale.
-We believe that imToken is riding this trend, and has strongly positioned itself in the market.*"
+In the next ten to twenty years, blockchain will revolutionize the financial industry on a global scale.
+We believe that imToken is riding this trend, and has strongly positioned itself in the market.
->
->---*Duane Kuang, founding managing partner at Qiming Venture Partners*

 ## Resources